dacrands/flask-s3-upload/README.md

 ### Install your requirements

-With your environment activate, run the following command in your app's route directory (viz., the directory that contains the *requirements.txt * file).
+With your environment active, run the following command in your app's route directory (viz., the directory that contains the *requirements.txt* file).

 ```
 pip install -r requirements.txt